EXPLAINER: How conservatorships like Britney Spears’ work - NewsBreak

 EXPLAINER: How conservatorships like Britney Spears’ work

-LOS ANGELES (AP) — Britney Spears has successfully ousted her father from the conservatorship that controls her life and money, and she is likely to be freed to make her own decisions in November.
+LOS ANGELES (AP) — Britney Spears has that controls her life and money, and she is likely to be freed to make her own decisions in November.

 Here’s a look at how conservatorships operate, what’s unusual about hers, and why she and so many fans have worked to #FreeBritney.